Our nursery is now open to the public after its brief closure due to COVID-19.

-Our new location is at the Visitor Centre, Ku-ring-gai Wildflower Garden, 420 Mona Vale Road, St Ives (entry off Richmond Avenue).
+We are located at the Visitors Centre, Ku-ring-gai Wildflower Garden, 420 Mona Vale Road, St Ives (entry off Richmond Avenue).

 Council's nursery specialises in local indigenous plants expertly cultivated by our staff using locally sourced seeds and cuttings.
 We also stock a variety of attractive and sturdy native cultivars suitable for the Sydney area.

-Our staff are qualified and experienced in horticulture and bush regeneration and are available to discuss your plant requirements.
+Our staff are qualified and experienced in horticulture and bush regeneration and are available to discuss your plant requirements (currently available Tuesday and Wednesday).

 What are locally indigenous plants?